uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 ### Controls

 The default mouse mode is `Pan Map`, which allows to drag the map around.
-We can use the mouse the zoom in and out, and press the <kbd>Ctrl</kbd> key to use more precision.
+We can use the mouse wheel to zoom in and out, and press the <kbd>Ctrl</kbd> key to use more precision.

 ### Vector data